Wearable computer: 2010s

 Google Glass launched their optical head-mounted display (OHMD) to a test group of users in 2013, before it became available to the public on 15 May 2014.
 Google's mission was to produce a mass-market ubiquitous computer that displays information in a smartphone-like hands-free format that can interact with the Internet via natural language voice commands.
 Google Glass received criticism over privacy and safety concerns.
 On 15 January 2015, Google announced that it would stop producing the Google Glass prototype but would continue to develop the product.
 According to Google, Project Glass was ready to "graduate" from Google X, the experimental phase of the project.

 Thync, a headset launched in 2014, is a wearable that stimulates the brain with mild electrical pulses, causing the wearer to feel energized or calm based on input into a phone app.
 The device is attached to the temple and to the back of the neck with an adhesive strip.

 Macrotellect launched two portable brainwave (EEG) sensing devices, BrainLink Pro and BrainLink Lite in 2014, which allows families and meditation students to enhance the mental fitness and stress relief with 20+ brain fitness enhancement Apps on Apple and Android App Stores.

 In January 2015, Intel announced the sub-miniature Intel Curie for wearable applications, based on its Intel Quark platform.
 As small as a button, it features a six-axis accelerometer, a DSP sensor hub, a Bluetooth LE unit, and a battery charge controller.
 It was scheduled to ship in the second half of the year.

 On 24 April 2015, Apple released their take on the smartwatch, known as the Apple Watch.
 The Apple Watch features a touchscreen, many applications, and a heart-rate sensor.
 The Apple Watch would later become the most popular wristwatch in the world.

-Some advanced VR headsets require the user to wear a desktop-sized computer as a backpack to enable them to move around freely.
+Certain virtual reality systems require the user to wear a backpack containing a computer, in addition to the headset, in order to allow freedom of movement while retaining necessary computational capabilities.